 Virginia is becoming one of the fastest-growing states by population.
 It also has lower unemployment rates and higher median incomes than most other states.
-Though the overall poverty rate is quite low (the second lowest in the nation), the poverty rate varies greatly throughout the state’s different regions.
-Due to unaffordable premiums or various other reasons, approximately 13 percent of Virginia’s population was uninsured as of 2012.
-Most of these uninsured citizens are from regions with higher poverty rates.
+Though the overall poverty rate is quite low, the poverty rate varies greatly throughout the state’s different regions.
+Though approximately 13 percent of Virginia’s population was uninsured in 2012, by 2020 that number had dropped to 7.9 percent.
+Most of the remaining uninsured citizens are from regions with higher poverty rates.

 The Affordable Care Act (ACA) has drastically cut down on the number of uninsured citizens, providing coverage to about 47 million who could not afford it.
 Because more people have health coverage, many more patients are seeking the treatments they need.